Pantetheine kinase

-Thus, the two substrates of this enzyme are ATP and pantetheine, whereas its two products are ADP and pantetheine 4'-phosphate.
+The enzyme converts pantetheine to phosphopantetheine by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+This is part of the biosynthetic pathway to coenzyme A.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferases, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:pantetheine 4'-phosphotransferase.
-This enzyme is also called pantetheine kinase (phosphorylating).
-This enzyme participates in pantothenate and coa biosynthesis.
+It is also called pantetheine kinase (phosphorylating).